Character page for the Killing Eve series.

 - Family Man: He was one before, and his family goes into protection in Season 2 which devastates him.

-- Friendly Enemy: To everyone - he's funny and polite to Eve even after she's discovered his secret connection to The Twelve, and he of course stays this to Villanelle even when she's trying to kill him.
+- Friendly Enemy: To everyone—he's funny and polite to Eve even after she's discovered his secret connection to The Twelve, and he, of course, stays this to Villanelle even when she's trying to kill him.

 - The Handler: He is this for Villanelle, Nadia, Diego and perhaps more.

 - Not Quite Dead: Villanelle shoots him in the heart at the end of Season 1.
 And he survives with apparently no physical effects.
+Though his heart is significantly weakened in Season 3, leading one to wonder whether he'd have even had any heart problems if Villanelle hadn't shot him.

 - Oh, Crap!: